mintpepper95/KnowledgeIsPower/DotNet/Event Sourcing and CQRS.md

+Eventual Consistency

+Projections - Builds a view of the current state derived from stream of events.
+You basically process events in chronological order and apply them to update the projection's state.
+Projections are often updated async, separate from writing events to the db.
+This means there maybe a delay between when an event is added and when it's reflected in the projection.

 #### CQRS - for implementing event sourcing

 Because it separates read and write, you can scale each part independently depending on needs.
 You can have separate models for read & write.

 However it introduces complexity.
 So use only when necessary.

+You can have event sourcing without CQRS, or implement CQRS without event sourcing, they work great together.